Certo Strawberry Freezer Jam

 Why Didn’t My Jam Set?

-If your jam doesn’t properly set, it’s usually because the ratio of fruit to sugar was off, your pectin was old, or because your sugar didn’t fully dissolve.
+This can happen if the ratio of fruit to sugar was off, your pectin was old, or your sugar didn’t fully dissolve.

 Substitutions & Swaps